 The term ekmelic originates from Greek music theory: "ek melos" means "outside the series" – it was used to indicate pitches that were not included in the ancient Greek tone system.
 Today, this term is used in a similar sense: it referes to tones which lie outside the twelve semitone steps of our traditional, tempered tone system and, hence, outside our habitually conditioned listening.

 Since 1970, the two professors Franz Richter Herf and Rolf Maedel were engaged in research and systematization of microtones, at the Institute for Basic Musical Research at the Mozarteum Academy Salzburg.
 They accordingly called the practical application of their research results "Ekmelic Music".
 This uses a tempered tone system with 72 steps within the octave (duoseptuagesimal system).
 It contains the usual steps in the equal-tempered twelve-semitone system, and additionally, a subdivision of the semitone step into six parts.
-This fine gradation allows the perception of all audible tone values with sufficient accuracy, as well as the capability of hearing the differentiation of tones up to its limit.
+This fine gradation enables to comprise all audible tone values with sufficient accuracy, as well as to lead the attuned range of audibility up to its limit.

 Each single step (that is, a twelfth tone) has a distance of 16⅔ cents (a semitone is equvalent to 100 cents).
 The ear is still able to differentiate this step, since its limit to distinguish tones lies between 5 and 8 cents.

 The ekmelic tone system constitutes an extension of the twelve-degrees

 tempered tone system with all important partial tones.
 It comprises the

 microtonal third, quarter, sixth, and twelfth tone scales, as well as